InterCoG: Towards Spatially Precise Image Editing with Interleaved Chain-of-Grounding Reasoning: Experiments

 \subsection{Inference Complexity.}

 Test-time scaling techniques inherently incur additional computational overhead versus non-reasoning models.
 As shown in Tab.~\ref{table_inference}, the chain-of-grounding paradigm introduces extra latency relative to the standard editing pipeline; nevertheless, this overhead remains acceptable given the performance gains.
-Our method is 26s slower than Qwen-Image-Edit, yet improves EGA and ES by 0.31 and 1.05, while using substantially less peak GPU memory.
+Our method is 26s slower than Qwen-Image-Edit, yet improves EGA and ES by 0.30 and 1.05, while using substantially less peak GPU memory.

 It is worth noting that the additional overhead mainly affects latency, while peak GPU memory remains manageable, as most memory is consumed by model parameters rather than intermediate activations.
 Consequently, interleaved chain-of-grounding reasoning is not memory-constrained and does not require substantially more GPU resources for deployment on real devices.
+Furthermore, we observe that even when reasoning is disabled during inference, training with the proposed reasoning paradigm still yields significant performance improvements, resulting in a “free” gain.
+This is primarily because our training framework reinforced the model's intrinsic localization reasoning capabilities as well as modal consistency between generation and understanding, which should further demonstrate the effectiveness of our method.